Saskatoon: Sports and recreation

-Motor racing is a popular sport in Saskatoon.
-Saskatchewan International Raceway has been in operation for over 40 years; SIR is home to 1/4 mile IHRA drag racing and holds racing events from May to September.
-As well, just north of the city lies Wyant Group Raceway the paved oval track is home to local stock car racing, as well as races for several different Western Canadian series.
-In 2009, the NASCAR Canadian Tire Series make its inaugural stop at Wyant Group Raceway, Formerly known as Auto Clearing Motor Speedway, signalling a move to a larger profile track in Saskatoon.
-Marquis Downs at Prairieland Park offers live horse racing from May to October.
+Saskatchewan International Raceway has been in operation for over 40 years and is home to 1/4 mile IHRA drag racing and holds racing events from May to September.
+North of the city lies Wyant Group Raceway, a paved oval track home to local stock car racing as well as races for several different Western Canadian series.
+In 2009, the NASCAR Canadian Tire Series made its inaugural stop there, signalling a move to a larger profile track in Saskatoon.
+Marquis Downs at Prairieland Park hosted horse racing from 1969 until 2020; the owners hope to build a soccer-specific stadium on the site.